Last Updated on: 8th May 2025, 03:48 am

 While Bakersfield also has a high poverty rate of 19%, that’s nothing compared to Fresno.
 One of the drawbacks of living in Fresno is its 28% poverty rate and low median household income of just $50,000 compared to the U.S. median of $62,000.
 Fresno ranks 2nd in the U.S. for extreme poverty with about half of 4-person households earning a net annual income below $25,000.

-One of the biggest factors that may sway you when you compare Bakersfield versus Fresno is the cost of living.
-How far will your money go in Fresno vs. Bakersfield?
+One of the biggest factors that may sway you when you compare Fresno vs Bakersfield is the cost of living.
+How far will your money go in Fresno vs Bakersfield?
 Will you be able to afford a home or living downtown or will you be further out in the suburbs?
-The good news is both cities are among the cheapest in California!
-However, there are some differences.
-Fresno has a lower cost of living than Bakersfield as a general rule, but that isn’t the whole story.
+The good news is that both cities are among the cheapest in California!

-Rent is much lower in Bakersfield vs. Fresno but groceries are 20% cheaper in Fresno versus Bakersfield according to Numbeo.
+Rent is much lower in Bakersfield vs Fresno, but groceries are 20% cheaper in Fresno vs Bakersfield according to Numbeo.
 While home prices are very comparable between the two cities, Bakersfield has a much higher median household income: $60,000 in Bakersfield (close to the U.S. median) compared to $50,000 in Fresno.

 Here’s how the two cities compare with the prices for common items: